DroidKaigi/conference-app-2019/README.md

 ![image](https://user-images.githubusercontent.com/1386930/49335566-df4d8f80-f632-11e8-9c8e-2fe00bfa6334.png)

-Store subscribe dispatcher's action with Kotlin Coroutines channel and transform it to LiveData.
+Store subscribe dispatcher's action with `Kotlin Coroutines channel` and transform it to AndroidX `LiveData`.
-This store is a ViewModel.
+This store is a `ViewModel`.
 But if the store is used by whole application(ex: UserStore), you can change the store to a singleton.

 ```kotlin
 class SessionPagesStore @Inject constructor(